LuCheng987/darwin-explorer-ai/README.md

 # Base44 App

-This app was created automatically by Base44.
+This app was created by ChengLu.
-It's a Vite+React app that communicates with the Base44 API.
+It's a Vite+React app.

 ## Running the app